abinit/abinit/doc/tutorial/gwr1.md

 *Before beginning, you might consider creating a different subdirectory to work in.
 Why not create Work_gwr?*

-The file *tgwr_1.abi* is the input file for the first step: a KS SCF run followed by a band structure calculation along a $\kk$-path.
+The file *tgwr_1.abi* is the input file for the first step: a KS SCF run followed by a band structure calculation along a high-symmetry $\kk$-path.
 Copy it to the working directory with:

 ```sh